jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (1) New co-op must ensure that the total market value of the capital notes issued to satisfy or partly satisfy a surrender amount is not less than the surrender amount to be satisfied by their issue.
 (2) The total market value of capital notes in subsection (1) is calculated using their market price which is the volume-weighted average sale price for all trades of the capital notes, through the electronic matching markets of all stock exchanges on which the capital notes are quoted, adjusted to remove the impact of any interest accrued on the capital notes, for the 1-month period immediately before the capital notes are issued.
-(3) New co-op may not issue capital notes under section 101 if,— (a) during the month immediately before the capital notes are to be issued, capital notes that are the same as the capital notes to be issued were not traded through a registered exchange's market (within the meaning of section 2(1) of the Securities Markets Act 1988); or
+(3) New co-op may not issue capital notes under section 101 if,— (a) during the month immediately before the capital notes are to be issued, capital notes that are the same as the capital notes to be issued were not traded through a registered exchange’s securities market (within the meaning of section 2(1) of the Securities Markets Act 1988); or
-  (b) capital notes that are the same as the capital notes to be issued have not been listed continuously on that registered exchange's market for 6 months or more.
+  (b) capital notes that are the same as the capital notes to be issued have not been listed continuously on that registered exchange’s securities market for 6 months or more.

 ### 103 Repurchase of capital notes by new co-op
 (1) This section applies if any of the following persons acquires or enters into an arrangement to acquire capital notes during the month immediately before new co-op issues capital notes under section 101 and the capital notes are the same as the capital notes issued: